Bike loans you can compare today

 Jim needs a new bike

-Jim works full time for a regional office and is lucky enough to be able to catch the bus to work everyday.
-However, when he is promoted and has to travel into the city everyday he doesn't feel like catching public transport for an hour each way.
-Instead of driving his 4WD in each day, Jim decides he is going to get a 2nd hand motorbike for his commute.
+Jim works full time for a regional office and enjoys a short 15-minute bus trip to work every day.
+However, when he is promoted and starts working in the city, he doesn't like the one-hour commute on his bus.
+He owns a car but doesn't want to have to pay the hefty CBD parking fees.
+Jim decides he is going to get a second-hand motorbike for his commute.

-With his current salary he works out he can comfortably borrow up to $10,000 for his new purchase.
+He works out he can comfortably borrow up to $10,000 for his new purchase.
 He compares his loan options, including the rates, fees and terms.
-He wants to be able to make extra repayments and opts for a variable rate loan from a credit union.
-Given conditional approval he starts his search online for his new wheels.
+He wants to be able to make extra repayments and so opts for a variable rate loan.
+He receives online conditional approval for the $10,000 he needs and then starts his search online for his new wheels.

 Can I get a secured motorbike loan?

-If you need a lower rate on your loan, you may want to consider securing the loan to the bike as collateral.
-This means that if you default on your repayments then lender can repossess your bike to cover the costs.
+If you need a lower rate on your loan, you may want to consider securing the loan by using the bike as collateral.
+This means that if you default on your repayments, then the lender can repossess your bike to cover the costs.